Social cohesion and democratic reslience in an uncertain world

 Presentation and discussion with young people involved in Youth Social Cohesion Summit satellite event, regarding their roadmap for social cohesion and what they need to audience to do differently

-Andrew Johnson – Interim Chief Executive Officer
+Andrew Johnson – Interim Chief Executive Officer, Youth Action

 Julie Charlton – Youth Advocate